ctrlShiftBryan/RooFlow/README.md

 yarn add --dev rooflow
 ```

-## What it does

-When this package is installed as a dependency, it will:
+That's it!
+This installer will:

-1. Download all RooFlow configuration files from the official GitHub repository
+1. Download all the necessary configuration files from the official repository
-2. Create the necessary directory structure in your project
+2. Set up the proper directory structure in your project
-3. Run the insert-variables script to configure the system variables
-4. Set up your project to use RooFlow with VS Code's Roo Code extension
+3. Configure everything to work with VS Code's Roo Code extension

 ## Requirements